espressif/esp-sr/speech_commands_recognition/demo.md

 	--------------END--------------

 	```
-* If this command does not exist in the supported speech command list, the board prints an error message of "can not recognize any speech commands" in its log:
+* If this command does not exist in the supported speech command list, the board prints an error message of "cannot recognize any speech commands" in its log:

 	```
 	-----------LISTENING-----------
-	can not recognize any speech commands
+	cannot recognize any speech commands
 	--------------END--------------

 	```